Wextikit/ElysiumModMenu/README.md

 The menu includes protection tools for hosts and private lobbies.

-Main features:

-* RPC protection with configurable rate limit
+* RPC protection and rate limit
-* Block spoof RPC
-* Block sabotage abuse
+* Block chat, meeting, and sabotage abuse
-* Block meeting abuse
-* Block game RPC in lobby
-* Block chat flood
-* Block meeting flood
-* RPC sniffer with known mod menu IDs
-* Anti vote-kick
-* Auto-kick Fortegreen and bugged color players
-* Auto-ban platform spoofers as host
-* Broken Friend Code detector
-* Pet Spam Shield
-* Local persistent ban list
+* Local ban lists and bot protection
-* Bot ban list with persistent storage
-* Friend ESP ignore list

 Config files: